Virtual Personas for Language Models via an Anthology of Backstories: Conclusion

 \section{Conclusion}

 In this paper, we have proposed and tested a method, \OURS, for the generation of diverse and specific backstories.
-We have demonstrated that this method closely aligns with real-world demographics and demonstrates substantial potential in emulating human-like responses for social science applications.
+We have demonstrated that this method allows alignment with specified demographics and demonstrates substantial potential in emulating human-like responses for social science applications.
 While promising, the method also highlights critical limitations and ethical concerns that must be addressed.
-Future advancements must focus on enhancing the representation and consistency of virtual personas to ensure their beneficial integration into societal studies.
+Future advancements must focus on enhancing the fidelity of virtual personas in broader contexts to ensure their beneficial integration into societal studies.